miili/ringnes/README.md

 _Overwriting ringbuffer for Python_

-A simple overwriting ringbuffer for Python, providing a continous strip of virtual memory over the ring trough Python C-API using mmap back magic.
+A simple overwriting ringbuffer for Python, providing a continous strip of virtual memory over the ring trough Python C-API using mmap black magic.
 The `put` method is thread safe.

 More from the ringnes brewery: https://ringnes.no/